-If you’re looking for a new way to help your students explore and express themselves through the power of writing, use these brand new 7th grade writing prompts to get them started!
+If you’re looking for a new way to help your students explore and express themselves through the power of writing, use these fabulous 7th-grade writing prompts to get them started!

 - Write about a person you admire.
 How can you emulate him or her?

 - What is your greatest belief?
 Write about why you feel so strongly about it.

 - Write about a time when you got caught doing something you shouldn’t have been doing.

 - Write about the last time you sat down and had a conversation with one of your grandparents.
 When was it?
 What did you talk about?

 - Write about a time when you could tell you had let someone down.
 How did you feel?

 - Have you ever felt like you had to do something because a friend asked you to?
 Write about your experience.